 Treatment of tumors in the neck is complex, often involving critical structures, such as the thyroid gland.

 At Children’s Health, our specialists have experience treating rare childhood cancers.
-Our physicians participate in important clinical trials and our oncology and specialty departments are among the 10 consistently ranked as top pediatric programs in the country by U.S. News & World Report.
+Our physicians participate in important clinical trials and our oncology and specialty departments are ranked as top pediatric programs in the country by U.S. News & World Report.

 Our mission is to make life better for children.
 We’ll work together with you, our patients and their families to manage rare and complex tumors and assist you with follow-up surveillance and care